reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertArrayEquals(new int[] {1, 3, 2, 5}, result);
 }
 ```

 The test utilizes a `LongToIntFunction` to count the number of digits in a given long value.
-It applies the function to each value in a `LongStream`, converting them to an `IntStream` of digit counts.
+It applies the function to each value in a `LongStream`, converting them to a `IntStream` of digit counts.
 Finally, it verifies the calculated digit counts against the expected values.

 ### DoubleFunction

 **The `DoubleFunction` interface represents a function that accepts a double-valued argument and produces a result.**

 ```java
 @FunctionalInterface
 public interface DoubleFunction<R> {
   R apply(double value);
 }
 ```

 This is the specialization for `Function` that accepts primitive `double`.
 It has functional method is `apply(double)`.

 Let's example showing how to use `DoubleFunction`:

 ```java
 @Test
 void doubleFunction() {